garimaj2108/Data-Viz-Final-Project/README.md

 - Reasonable cost of living
 - Austin home purchase prices are extremely low when compared with San Francisco and New York

-Thus we conclude that Austin is the best city to buy homes in comparison to San Francisco and New York.
+**Thus we conclude with enough 'evidence' that Austin is the best city to buy homes in comparison to San Francisco and New York.**
 ******************************************************************************************************************************
 ******************************************************************************************************************************